yichenshen/holocron-configs/nginx/README.md

 These files serves as template files for various NGINX web/reverse proxy applications.
 Refer to the individual files for documentation

+## Configs

+Configurations are available for:

+ - Plex

+### Directory sturcture

+ - `archive`
+  - These are archived `.conf` files that are no longer used.
+They're kept purely for reference.

+### Documentation

+Config specific documentation are available as comments within the `.conf` files themselves.

+## Installation

+It is recommended that you hardlink the `.conf` files to the NGINX system folders instead of doing a softlink.
+This difference is such that system files will not depends on user files.
+I.e. If I clone this repo into a user directory, when I remove the user, the NGINX configurations will not suddenly become dead links.

 ## HTTPS

 Below are instructions for setting up HTTPS using [letsencrypt](https://letsencrypt.org) and [certbot](https://certbot.eff.org/).